ironstar-io/gatsby-plugin-algolia-docsearch/README.md

 of these is missing, rather, it will simply do nothing.

-Now all that you need to do it add an `input` type element anywhere on the page with a selector that matches the `inputSelector` field in your `options` object to enjoy Algolia DocuSearch in your Gatsby project!
+Now all that you need to do it add an `input` type element anywhere on the page with a selector that matches the `inputSelector` field in your `options` object to enjoy Algolia DocSearch in your Gatsby project!

 ## Element Check